Military History Tours Anzac Day at Beersheba and at Mt Scopus - 22 April to 4 May 2019

 This is a tour developed for the very special purpose that we hope will, in a small way, ensure that this part of Australia’s history is not forgotten as we visit the battle sites, each with an informative briefing, meet the local dignitaries who maintain our military heritage, and pay our respects at the resting places of our fallen.
 To our knowledge, no Dawn Service of any significance has been conducted in Israel to honour, not just the 512 officers and 5313 soldiers who lost their lives during the campaign, but all those from Australia and New Zealand who fought WW1 in this theatre.
 A Dawn Service at Beer’Sheva, then to Mt Scopus, Jerusalem.

 We will also see the marvel that is modern Israel along with the deep ancient history of the land.

-Tour Price (13 days, 12 nights): Share twin price, AUD4,995.00 single supplement AUD1,300.
+Tour Price (13 days, 12 nights): Share twin price, AUD 5,995.00 single supplement AUD 1,750.00.
+Passover in Israel is 19-27 April.
+Accommodation in this period is reflected in our than usual tour prices.
 (Price may vary due to volatility of the Australian Dollar on the international currency market.)

 Included in the tour price:

 Day 1 - Monday 22 April 2019; Tel Aviv

 You need to arrive at Ben Gurion International Airport, Tel Aviv, not later than today.
 Dinner will be in our hotel, the Leonardo City Tower hotel, followed by a briefing on the course of the war in then Palestine now Israel 1916 – 1918.
 Overnight Tel Aviv (D) (Transfer to the hotel is not included.
 A taxi takes 17 minutes and costs about USD 40.00)